 Backlinks are the backbone of a successful SEO strategy.
 By getting reputable sources to link to your website, you’re improving your chances of ranking higher in search results.
 Find popular local publications and see if there’s a natural fit with your business.
 You can approach them with the idea of writing a story about your business if you can find an interesting angle.
 Otherwise, inquire about writing an article for them as a guest writer or see if they have a business listing—anything that will get a link to your website.

 Remember, when reputable websites link to your site, Google and other search engines view it as an endorsement of sorts.
 Your site will eventually become just as reputable.
 So go for those links.
 In the process, you’re introducing more new people to your business.

 Localization Strategy for Big Business

 Big businesses (for the sake of this article, those brands and franchises spread out geographically) need localized marketing help more than small businesses.
 That’s because they have more locations to attend to.

 For example, let’s say you’re in charge of marketing for a franchise.
 You need to coordinate your marketing materials for all your locations, and you’re looking for consistency across all your marketing channels.
 Big businesses can use all the previous tips, of course, but consider the following as important options, too.

 Invest in a Brand Marketing Center

 A Brand Marketing Center is a sophisticated, web-based marketing portal designed to meet your brand management needs.
-This solution allows your distributed marketing team to easily deliver location-based marketing campaigns while still maintaining your brand’s global identity.
+This solution allows your independent dealer network to easily deliver location-based marketing campaigns while still maintaining your brand’s global identity.
 You can streamline your production and improve marketing consistency and effectiveness for a greater ROI.